guillaumebgd/DCLL/README.md

 ## Table of Contents

-As in release v1.0.0, here are the material you can work with this library (for further explanation on them, click [here](https://github.com/guillaumebgd/DCLL_C_Library/wiki/DCLL-Home-Wiki-Page))
+As in release v1.0.0, here is the material you can work with this library (for further explanation on them, click [here](https://github.com/guillaumebgd/DCLL_C_Library/wiki/DCLL-Home-Wiki-Page))

 ***